toil-free/QATLibrary/README.md

 oauth1_user_token:
 oauth1_user_token_secret:
 ```
-* [CSV Test Data](sample/Tests.csv): Test cases/data file.
+* [CSV Test Data](https://github.com/sharif314/QATLibrary/sample/Tests.csv): Test cases/data file.
 Test cases gets generated based on this file's data
 using Robot Framework.

 ## Contributing
 This is [Sharif](https://www.linkedin.com/in/sharif-rahman/).
-I started this project to basically make my life
+I started this project basically to make my life
 a bit easier around simple REST API tests.
 This project is ideal for you if want to get some automated tests done
-quickly for your projects without coding or inter-dependent REST API Calls.
+quickly for your projects without coding and powerful assertion methods out of the box.

 QATLibrary is on [GitHub](https://github.com/sharif314/QATLibrary).
 Get in touch, via GitHub or otherwise, if you've got something to contribute, it'd be most welcome!